eunbaeAN/NiceBacteria/README.md

 The main purpose of this pipeline is to automate the processing of high-throughput sequencing (HTS) data for whole bacterial genome analysis.
 It has been built using Nextflow to manage the workflow.
 It manages the parallel execution of several tasks and creates REPORT.html, a single document that includes useful metrics about a workflow execution.
 This pipeline sends a mail once the execution is completed.
 This email includes the information about a workflow execution and the execution report (REPORT.html).

-The overview above summarises the different processes and component open-source bioinformatics tools incorporated into this pipeline.
+The overview above summarises the different processes and component bioinformatics tools.
 It takes FASTQ files provided locally as inputs and processes them automatically with the bioinformatics tools and creates the output files.

 This pipeline can be split into three main components: pre-processing, processing, and post-processing.
 The pre-processing step contains quality control and trimming steps.